MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 Most AI governance is written at the policy level - guidelines, principles, design intent.
 None of that tells you what your system does in a real interaction with a real person.

-I work at the interaction level — where authority actually shifts, where meaning gets displaced, and where real liability is created.
-I read the transcript, name what I find, and tell you exactly what it means for your platform, your users, and your exposure.
-Then I help you fix it and defend it.
+I work at the interaction level - where authority actually shifts, where meaning gets displaced, and where governance exposure can appear before anyone has named it.
+I read the transcript, name what I find, and explain what it means for your platform, your users, and your risk posture.
+Then I help you decide what should change.

 01